 November 2022 to February 2023 - William Bullock Prize 2020

 Awarded by USC Fisher Museum of Art + Museo Universitario de Arte Contemporaneo de UNAM, and Palabra de Clio.
-In collaboration with Junt@as Vamos, Ciudad de Juarez Museum of Art (MACJ), and Grupo Enfoque A.C.
+In collaboration with Junt@as Vamos, Museo de Arte de Ciudad Juarez (MACJ), and Grupo Enfoque A.C.